danpaslawsky/covid_data/notes.md

 - user is welcomed to the app
 - user is asked to enter a country they would like to get Covid-19 data for
 - user enters country of choice

-  if country Country.findbyname(user input) returns obj
-                display it
-           else try to make api call
-               if api is successful display new obj (Call valid inout conditon) else display error

 - validate correct spelling
         If returns nill
         display to user "check spelling or try entering a differnt country"